favour-umejesi/portfolio/README.md

-# Nature-Inspired Portfolio Website
+# Personal Portfolio Website

 A clean, responsive portfolio website with a nature and Studio Ghibli-inspired design.
 Built with HTML, CSS, and vanilla JavaScript.
+This is my personal portfolio that I'm constantly updating with new projects and experiences.

 ## Features